 You can also hike to the Three Sisters if you want to view them up close.
 To get there from Echo Point, take the Three Sisters Track and walk down the Giant Stairway until you reach the famous rocks.

-Note that this is a pretty steep set of stairs that go almost straight down into a canyon, so just remember that you have to have the energy to come back up after taking selfies with the rocks.
+Note that this is a pretty steep set of stairs that go almost straight down into a canyon, so just remember that you have to have the energy to come back up the Giant Stairway after taking selfies with the rocks.

 Wentworth Falls, near where the waterfall is located, is actually another little town in the Blue Mountains.
 It’s an optimal spot for relatively easy bush walks that give you impressive lookouts and sweeping views.

-The lookout can also be a starting point for a more vigorous hike that descends into the Grose wilderness.
+The lookout at Govetts Leap can also be a starting point for a more vigorous hike that descends into the Grose wilderness.

-A picturesque little village within the national park, Leura is worth visiting just for its unique atmosphere and abundance of nearby trails and good views.
+A picturesque little village within the Blue Mountains, Leura is worth visiting just for its unique atmosphere and abundance of nearby trails and good views.